 Bad Manners / Player Conduct / Language:

-- Boost Legacy prides itself for being a community of Rocket League players of all skill levels.
+- Boost Legacy prides itself on being a community of Rocket League players of all skill levels.
 Bad manners can easily ruin the experience of new or even old players of the game.
-However, we do understand that there will be friendly bantering.
+However, we do understand that there will be some friendly bantering.

 - If there are any issues, contact a Boost Legacy moderator and we will try to resolve the issue.

 - Excessive bad language, racism or unprofessional attitude may result in a DQ or ban from tournament play depending on severity.

 - Impersonating another player or cheating the system in order to play will result in a ban from future tournaments.
 We do not allow unregistered players to compete in matches or play for others.

 - Spectators are not allowed during any matches of any series during Boost Legacy tournaments.

 - Subs cannot be made during the middle of games.
 Each team is allowed to have a sub, but a sub can only made between games.